laios1/laios1/README.md

-- 👋 Hi, I’m @laios1 I'm a 17 student
+- 👋 Hi, I’m @laios1 I'm a 20 years old student
 - I love making all kind of simple stuff and learning a lot of things

-- 👀 I’m interested in doing simples project (I decline any resemblance to any Ideas already made by Codding-Train, Code Bullet and other Contnent-Creator XD)
+- 👀 I’m interested in doing simples project (A lot of ideas are inspired by Codding-Train, Code Bullet and other Contnent-Creator)

 - 🌱 I’m currently learning artificial inteligence, arduino code (and I im still in hight school so... lot of stuff I think)